dwyl/auth/README.md

 and thus avoid people re-inventing the wheel too often.

-After much research and investigation, we decided to use a few *existing* **Hapi** modules together to form a re-useable starter package.
+After much research and investigation, we decided to use a few *existing* **Elixir** modules together to form a re-useable starter package.

 ## What?

-Login for Hapi Apps/APIs which gives you a set of routes and a predictable usage pattern.
+Login for Elixir/Phoenix Apps/APIs which gives you a set of routes and a predictable usage pattern.

 ### Tested